symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 Let’s get into some code
 ************************

-The first step is to define who will be the cosignatories of the multisig account.
+1. Define who will be the cosignatories of the multisig account.
 Then, open the account that will be converted into multisig by providing its private key.

 .. example-code::